-Professors: CRATER, ESTRIN, NAPIER, WORKMAN; Associate Professors: FERNSLER, KEABLES, LYNGSTAD, RICHARDSON, STEINBERG, WINTERS, WISE; Assistant Profesors: CAMP, EPSTEIN, GOLDBERG, JOHNSON, PATTINSON, STARK, WACKER; Instructors: BOCHNER, EVANS, FLEISCHER, GROVER, HOMMON, LEVINSON, PLOTKIN, TOBIAS, WARING; Special Instructing Staff: VOGEL; Adjunct Instructing Staff: ANGLE, FEINSTEIN, SIMMS.
+Professors: CRATER, ESTRIN, NAPIER, WORKMAN; Associate Professors: CAMP, FERNSLER, KEABLES, LYNGSTAD, STEINBERG, WINTERS, WISE; Assistant Professors: EPSTEIN, GOLDBERG, JOHNSON, PATTINSON, STARK, WACKER; Instructors: BADENHAUSEN, BOCHNER, D'AMBRUOSO, FLEISCHER, HECHT, HOMMON, JACKSON, LEE, LEVINSON, LYNCH, PLOTKIN, MCQUADE, SPIRA, TOBIAS, WARING, WEINBERG; Special Instructing Staff: BURNS, FEINSTEIN, HOTT, HOWE.

 Newark College of Engineering has always recognized the importance of the humanities in the education of the engineer.
-To this end the Department of English and Humanistic Studies has developed a four-year program which places a continuing emphasis on skill in reading and writing, increases acquaintance with literature and history, and offers opportunities in other fields such as arts and philosophy.
+The Department of Humanities has developed a seven-semester program which places a continuing emphasis on responsiveness in reading and skill in writing, increases understanding of literature and history, and then offers opportunities in the arts and in philosophy.